 The insights and perspectives from feedback is essential to design, but it’s often easier said than done.
 Rather than collaborative working sessions, reviews can often turn into defensive pitch sessions or offensive commenting.
 By holding your design reviews via Freehand, you can add structure that maintains productivity—as well as provide an archival document that can be referred back to as the project progresses.

-You can assess a candidate’s capabilities before you bring them on-site with whiteboard-style questions in Freehand.
+You can assess a candidate’s capabilities before you bring them on-site with whiteboard-style questions in Freehand in real time.
 You can both jump into one Freehand at the same time or collaborate asynchronously.

 Need to take your mind off and doodle a bit?
 Don’t waste your notebook pages—use Freehand to sketch and draw as much as you want.